 The larger than life entrepreneur Jerry Maguire, star of the eponymous 1996 film, declared boldly: ‘Show me the money!’
 But how do business owners get to that happy position where trade buyers or private equity investors are willing to do just that?

-The answer, according to Ashley Ward, a former business owner now working in our Growth 365 team, is fairly straightforward. ”Think strategically, even from an early stage in your business journey.”
+The answer, according to Ashley Ward, is fairly straightforward. ”Think strategically, even from an early stage in your business journey.”

 He says: “It may sound a little counter-intuitive, but it’s important to give some thought relatively early on about what your end game is.
 Then it’s about executing your plan.”